clerk/clerk-docs/STYLEGUIDE.md

 > The `<SignUp />` component accepts the `signUpProps` parameter.
 The `buildUrlWithAuth()` function accepts the `to` property.

-### 4.10 Start and end every Clerk Dashboard operation with specific links to the Clerk Dashboard
+### 4.10 Provide users with clear instructions and a direct link when navigating the Clerk Dashboard

-When telling learners to perform an operation in the Clerk Dashboard, begin with "In your Clerk Dashboard" and a link to **`https://dashboard.clerk.com/`**.
-Then end with a link to the page you are directing them to with this URL syntax: **`https://dashboard.clerk.com/last-active?path=PAGE`**
+When telling learners to perform an operation in the Clerk Dashboard, begin with "In your Clerk Dashboard".
+Then, end with a link to the page you are directing them to with this URL syntax: **`https://dashboard.clerk.com/last-active?path=PAGE`**

 #### Do

-> In your [Clerk Dashboard](https://dashboard.clerk.com/), navigate to **[User & Authentication](https://dashboard.clerk.com/last-active?path=user-authentication)**.
+> In your Clerk Dashboard, navigate to **[User & Authentication](https://dashboard.clerk.com/last-active?path=user-authentication)**.

+> To specify the fallback redirects, in the Clerk Dashboard, go to the **[Account Portal](https://dashboard.clerk.com/last-active?path=account-portal)** page and open the **Redirects** tab.

 #### Don't

-> Go to **User & Authentication** in your dasboard.
+> Go to **User & Authentication** in your dashboard.

+> Find fallback redirects in the Redirect tab on the Account Portal in the Clerk Dashboard.